Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational illness absence.

 Iliotibial band syndrome is the most common cause of lateral knee pain in runners, related to repetitive friction of the iliotibial band sliding over the lateral femoral epicondyle.
 Runners predisposed to this injury are typically in a phase of overtraining and often have underlying weakness of the hip abductor muscle.

 Complete separation of 2 articulating bony surfaces, often caused by a sudden impact to the joint.
-Typically, patients have significant pain on movement and are significantly apprehensive about motion of the affected joint.
+Typically, patients have significant pain when attempting motion and are significantly apprehensive about moving the affected joint.
 Diagnosis is usually confirmed with plain x-rays.

 Most common chronic arthropathy of children and includes several subtypes.
 Affected joints can be painful, especially during motion and on palpation.
 Objective arthritis in joints for at least 6 weeks is necessary for diagnosis.

-Acute knee injuries are a new-onset disease process or new injury.
-By most definitions, acute knee injuries are defined as being diagnosed within the first 30 to 45 days of the injury or onset of symptoms.
-Chronic knee injuries are due to residual old trauma or surgery, existing degenerative diseases, or previous conditions not resolved within the first 30 to 45 days after the onset.
+By most definitions, acute knee injuries are defined as being diagnosed within the first 30 to 42 days of the injury or onset of symptoms.
+Chronic knee injuries are due to residual old trauma or surgery, existing degenerative diseases, or previous conditions not resolved within the first 30 to 42 days after the onset.

-Pain, stiffness, and/or soreness of the lumbosacral region lasting less than 12 weeks.
-Diagnosis made by eliminating specific low back pain caused by neurologic compromise, neoplasia, inflammatory arthritis, fracture, or referred pain from other locations or organ systems.
+Pain, stiffness, and/or soreness of the lumbosacral region.
+Diagnosis is made by eliminating specific causes of low back pain arising from neurologic compromise, neoplasia, inflammatory arthritis, fracture, or referred pain from other locations or organ systems.

-Neck pain is one of the most common presenting symptoms of cervical spine disease.
 Patients may present acutely, particularly in the setting of trauma, or with more chronic pain.
-The estimated lifetime prevalence of a significant episode of neck pain is 40% to 70%.
-When assessing a patient with neck pain, it is important to consider the possibility of neck pain caused by significant secondary causes (e.g., primary or metastatic cancer) and to detect neck pain associated with neurologic compromise.
+The estimated lifetime prevalence of a significant episode of neck pain is 40% to 70%, and the global point prevalence of neck pain is 4.9%.
+It is important to detect neck pain caused by significant causes (e.g., primary or metastatic cancer) and neck pain associated with neurologic compromise.

 Repetitive tasks in the workplace can cause a variety of overuse syndromes as diverse as the occupations that may cause them.
 A patient's occupational history is vital in diagnosing the injury.
 Pain from these disorders can persist and cause work disabilities if left unchecked, and without secondary prevention strategies in place.

-Overuse syndrome of the pediatric population, which results in traction apophysitis of the tibial tubercle.
+Overuse syndrome of the pediatric population that results in traction apophysitis of the tibial tubercle.
 Typically occurs during an adolescent growth spurt in young athletes who participate in sports that involve repeated knee flexion and forced extension.
 Males are affected more often than females.
 Diagnosis is clinical; patients typically present with pain, swelling, warmth, and localized tenderness to palpation over the tibial tubercle.

-Degenerative joint disorder.
-The prevalence increases with age.
+A degenerative joint disorder; prevalence increases with age.
 The most commonly affected joints are the knee, hip, hands, and lumbar and cervical spine.
 Patients present with joint pain and stiffness that is typically worse with activity.
 Radiographs show loss of joint space, subchondral sclerosis, and osteophytes.

 Vitamin D deficiency is the most common cause.
 Patients frequently complain of diffuse bony pain with a history of limited sunlight exposure.
 Proximal muscle weakness, spinal tenderness to percussion, pseudofractures, and skeletal deformities are found commonly.

 Asymptomatic until fracture occurs.
-Diagnosis based on history of prior fragility fracture or low bone-mass density, which is defined as a T-score <-2.5.
-Screening is based on individual risk factors, including older age, female gender, maternal history of fragility fractures/osteoporosis, postmenopausal, low BMI, and tobacco use.
+Diagnosis based on history of prior fragility fracture or low bone mineral density, which is defined as a T-score ≤-2.5.
+Screening is based on individual risk factors, including female sex, maternal history of fragility fracture/osteoporosis, older age, low body mass index (<20 to 25 kg/m²), body weight <58 kg, weight loss of >10% of body weight, androgen deprivation treatment (in males), aromatase inhibitor treatment (in females), corticosteroid use, tobacco use, and kidney stone disease.

 Patients may report sudden back pain from atraumatic activities such as standing from a seated position, bending forward, or coughing and sneezing.
 Pain is characteristically exacerbated by movement.